Sayaka Kurara: Cosmic Angels (2024–present)

+The black and white attire that Kurara is wearing was assumed to be inspired by the panda attire that Tam Nakano wore back in 2018-2019.

 On Stardom New Year Dream, Kurara alongside Natsupoi and Saori Anou defeated Vulgar Alliance (Dump Matsumoto and Zap) and Natsuko Tora.
 At Stardom New Year Stars in Korakuen, Kurara alongside Aya Sakura and Yuna Mizumori unsuccessfully challenged their Cosmic Angels seniors Tam Nakano, Natsupoi, and Saori Anou for the Artist of Stardom Championship in a Cosmic Angels collison.
-On March 15, 2025, Kurara won the Stardom Cinderella Tournament 2025 after defeating Rina in the finals.
+On March 15, 2025, Kurara won the Stardom Cinderella Tournament 2025 after defeating Rina in the finals, but kept her wish a secret.
 At Stardom All Star Grand Queendom 2025, she defeated Thekla in Thekla's final match in the company.
 In a post-match interview she signalled her intent to challenge for the World of Stardom Championship as part of her Cinderella Tournament winner's wish.
-On May 10, Kurara would then unsuccessfully challenge Kamitani for the belt at Korakuen hall.
+On May 10, 2025, Kurara failed to capture the World of Stardom Championship from Kamitani at Korakuen hall.
 At Stardom Sapporo World Rendezvous 2025, Kurara unsuccessfully challenged Hina for the Future of Stardom Championship on her third attempt.

-New Blood Series (2023-present)

-On September 29, 2024, Kurara got her first singles win by defeating Soy at New Blood 15.
-On June 21, 2024, Sakurara (Sakura and Kurara) lost against wing★gori (Hanan and Saya Iida) for the New Blood Tag Team Championship at New Blood 13.

 On October 30, 2025, Sakurara (Sakura and Kurara) won the New Blood Tag Team Championships by defeating Rice or Bread (Waka Tsukiyama and Hanako) at New Blood 26.
+On November 30, 2025, Kurara won the Goddesses of Stardom Tag League with Sakura after defeating BMI2000 (Natsuko Tora and Ruaka) in the finals.
+Afterwards, Kurara and Sakura would lose against Tora and Ruaka for the Goddesses of Stardom Championship at Stardom Dream Queendom 2025.

+On February 2, 2026, Sakurara (Sakura and Kurara) defeated Yuna Mizumori and Anne Kanaya to retain their titles at Stardom New Blood 28.
+On March 15, 2026, Kurara and Natsupoi defeated H.A.T.E.
+(Saya Kamitani and Konami).
+After the match, Kurara announced that she would put the faction on the line for Kamitani’s World of Stardom Championship at All Star Grand Queendom 2026.
+On April 26, 2026, Kurara won the World of Stardom Championship by defeating Kamitani at All Star Grand Queendom 2026, saving her faction from disbandment.
+At The Conversion 2026, Kurara would lose the World of Stardom Championship to Suzu Suzuki at The Conversion, ending her reign at 55 days.